radial-demos/nydf-interactive_map/README.md

 # Interactive Graphic for NYDF Forest Declaration Website

+Live development version available at [demos/nydf-interactive_map](http://radial-demos.com/nydf-interactive_map/).
+This project is in development!

 Client requests a single interactive graphic to display map data corresponding to several published static figures.

 Data is for developing countries consisting of the following fields (units).